 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Tennessee.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Maintaining, defending, or settling a claim or proceeding in Tennessee courts

-- Activities and events that deal with internal business affairs, like holding manager or member meetings
+- Activities and events that deal with internal business affairs, like holding LLC member and/or manager meetings

 - Maintaining bank accounts